How do we know what is true and not true? How do we know right from wrong? How do we know who we agree with, and who we disagree with?

 In short, always ask questions, look for convincing evidence, and make up your own mind!

 Read Our Story

-- One of the best ways to develop your critical thinking skills is to learn how to debate.
-Split into pairs and debate the question: Should our school have a uniform?
-The person whose name comes first in the alphabet will argue “Yes”.
-The person whose name comes second will argue “No”.
+- A great way to learn how to be a critical thinker is to learn how to debate.
+Split into pairs and debate the question: Are cats better than dogs?
+The person whose name comes first in the alphabet will argue: “Yes”.
+The person whose name comes second will argue: “No”.
 (Some rules for a good debate: Do not interrupt each other.
 Give reasons for your arguments.
 Respond to the other person’s arguments with counterarguments.)